 The exchange notes will be effectively subordinated to our and Icahn Enterprises Holding's existing and future secured indebtedness to the extent of the collateral securing such indebtedness.
-As of March 31, 2010, we did not have any secured indebtedness outstanding and Icahn Enterprises Holdings had \$74 million of secured indebtedness outstanding.
+As of December 31, 2009, we did not have any secured indebtedness outstanding and Icahn Enterprises Holdings had \$74 million of secured indebtedness outstanding.
 We and Icahn Enterprises Holdings may be able to incur substantial additional secured indebtedness in the future.
 The terms of the Indenture permit us and Icahn Enterprises Holdings to do so, subject to the covenants described under "Description of Notes - Certain Covenants - Incurrence of Indebtedness and Issuance of Preferred Stock" and "- Limitation on Liens."
-The exchanges notes will also be effectively subordinated to all the indebtedness and liabilities, including trade payables, of all of our subsidiaries, other than Icahn Enterprises Holdings, holders of their indebtedness and their trade creditors will generally be entitled to payment of their claims from the assets of those subsidiaries before any assets are made available for distribution to us.
-As of March 31, 2010, our subsidiaries (not including Icahn Enterprises Holdings) had \$3.4 billion of debt and approximately \$673 million of accounts payable to which the exchange notes would have been structurally subordinated.
+The exchanges notes will also be effectively subordinated to all the indebtedness and liabilities, including trade payables, of all of our subsidiaries, other than Icahn Enterprises Holdings.
+In the event of a bankruptcy, liquidation or reorganization of any of our subsidiaries, other than Icahn Enterprises Holdings, holders of their indebtedness and their trade creditors will generally be entitled to payment of their claims from the assets of those subsidiaries before any assets are made available for distribution to us.
+As of December 31, 2009, our subsidiaries (not including Icahn Enterprises Holdings) had \$2.8 billion of debt and approximately \$586 million of accounts payable to which the exchange notes would have been structurally subordinated.